|Previous College:||Missouri Southern '97|

 |Previous College:||Missouri Southern '08|

-This will be Tuck's sixth season serving as an assistant coach for the Missouri Southern Lions baseball program under Bryce Darnell.
+This will be Coach Tuck's seventh season serving as an assistant coach for the Missouri Southern baseball program under Bryce Darnell.
+His primary responsibilities at Missouri Southern are coaching the outfielders and serving as the programs recruiting coordinator.
 Nick is originally from Lamar, Missouri, where he played baseball for former Lion Tim Casper.
 Prior to his coaching days at Southern, he served the Lions as a relief pitcher from 2004-2008 and was a four year letterman.
-While playing at Missouri Southern, he served as the baseball teams SAAC representative.
-Coach Tuck has a bachelor’s degree in K-12 physical education and a master’s degree in Educational Administration from William Woods University.
+While playing at Missouri Southern he also served as the baseball teams SAAC representative.
+Coach Tuck has a bachelors degree in K-12 physical education and a masters degree in Educational Administration from William Woods University.

-Aside from his coaching duties at Missouri Southern, Nick is also the head coach for the Joplin High School Legion team.
-Coach Tuck is married to former Southern volleyball player Teyoni Wilson, and the couple resides in Joplin, Missouri.
+Aside from his coaching duties at Missouri Southern Nick also served as the Head Coach for the Joplin Legion program during the summers of 2010 and 2011.
+Coach Tuck is married to former Missouri Southern Volleyball player Teyoni Wilson and the couple resides in Joplin, Missouri

-Jason Immekus enters his fifth season as the pitching coach for the Lions after spending the previous four seasons as an assistant coach at Jefferson College, a junior college in St. Louis.
+Jason Immekus enters his sixth season as the pitching coach for the Lions after spending four seasons as an assistant coach at Jefferson College, a junior college in St. Louis.

-The Lions finished the year with a 3.74 team ERA and senior pitcher Cody Griebling was named a first-team All-MIAA selection and a second team All-Region pick after going 9-4 with 74 strikeouts and a 3.19 ERA.
+The Lions finished 2013 with a 3.74 team ERA and senior pitcher Cody Griebling was named a first-team All-MIAA selection and a second team All-Region pick after going 9-4 with 74 strikeouts and a 3.19 ERA.
 David Reese was named honorable mention All-MIAA.
 Griebling kept his high going as he signed a professional contract to play baseball with the Schaumburg Boomers of the independent Frontier League.

 In 2011, Immekus helped newcomers Brett Abell and Cody Griebling to All-MIAA performances on the mound.
 Abell led the team with an 8-6 record on the mound and ranked second in the MIAA in strikeouts, while leading the MIAA in innings pitched and games started.
 Griebling was 7-5 and proved to be the Lions top starter down the stretch.
 He was tied for third in the MIAA in wins and had the MIAA's third-lowest opponent batting average at .240.